moses-smt/mosesdecoder/README.md

 	a. "weight-ol" : is the weight of the online feature function

-	b. "learningrate" : is the learning rate of the perceptron algorithm
+	b. "f_learningrate" : is the learning rate of the perceptron algorithm

+	c. "w_learningrate" : is the learning rate for the weights of online feature

+There are different online learning algorithms implemented to update the features and the feature weights

+	1. features : MIRA, Perceptron

+	2. weights : MIRA

 6. Additionally, we have implemented MIRA algorithm, which updates the "weight-ol" after translating each sentence.